 Overall, it's a fun, well attended community type event.
 Mike & Mary always get a lot of positive feedback from event attendees.
 Hope to see you there!

 For this geographical area, it's not very often one gets a chance to dance to, or even listen to, the great, hard swingin' music of the big band swing-era.
-The only two exceptions I can think of are (1) the Kentucky Jazz Repertory Orchestra (KJRO), based right here in Lexington, KY; and (2) the big band dances at Lindy Focus (although Asheville, NC may or may not be considered "in this geographical area").
+The only exceptions I can think of are (1) the Kentucky Jazz Repertory Orchestra (KJRO), based in Lexington, KY; and (2) the big band dances at Lindy Focus (although Asheville, NC may or may not be considered "in this geographical area").

 Friday night, June 29, 2018 was a great night for the hard swingin' music of the big band swing-era.
 The LA Swing Barons (from LA, CA) provided some great music at York St. Café in Cincy.